 The Pension Fund Committee has overall responsibility for investment policy and monitoring overall performance.
-The Committee meets four times a year, and currently comprises 14 elected County Councillors, 4 representatives of the District Councils and Unitary Authorities within the Fund, 2 Trade Union representatives and a representative of the Higher and Further Education Sectors in Lancashire.
+The Committee meets four times a year, and currently comprises 14 elected County Councillors, 4 representatives of the District Councils and Unitary Authorities within the Fund, 2 representatives of scheme members and a representative of the Higher and Further Education Sectors in Lancashire.